 - The mediator of a federal case is ordinarily an attorney or former judge who has been certified as a mediator in the appropriate jurisdiction.
-Usually, the parties jointly chose the mediator, the mediation location, and date.
+Usually, the parties jointly chose the mediator, mediation location and date.
 See Mediation, Generally.

 - There are no federal statutes that control mediation, but federal jurisdictions may have local rules or procedures to be followed by mediators and/or the parties who are subject to mediation.
 See Procedural and Substantive Statutes That Control Mediation.

-- The EEOC, among other regulatory bodies, will often encourage parties to participate in mediation at the outset of the dispute.
+- The Equal Employment Opportunity Commission (EEOC), among other regulatory bodies, will often encourage parties to participate in mediation at the outset of the dispute.
 See The EEOC and Pre-Investigation Mediation.

 - Most mediation follows a set pattern to be administered by the mediator.
 See Process of Mediation.

 - Attorneys and HR professionals can utilize several different types of negotiation techniques to arrive at the result of mediation that they and their client(s) desire.
 See Negotiation Strategies.